well-typed/hs-bindgen-tutorial-nix/readme.md

 The Template-Haskell (TH) interface of `hs-bindgen` allows direct inclusion (a'la `#include`) of C header files into Haskell source code.
 Thereby, `hs-bindgen` generates Haskell bindings to the C header files at compile time.
-This has the advantage that the user does not need to perform additional steps, but can directly use the generated bindings bindings.
-Also, changes of the C header files directly propagate into the Haskell source code, and there is no need to manage additional files containing the generated bindings.
+This has the advantage that the user does not need to perform additional compilation steps, but can directly use the generated bindings.
+Also, changes to the C header files directly propagate into the Haskell source code, and there is no need to manage additional files containing the generated bindings.

-In TH mode, it is harder to tune the `hs-bindgen` configuration, especially for complicated C libraries, and we can not directly observe the generated bindings (but see `-ddump-splices` below).
+In TH mode, it may be harder for you to tune the `hs-bindgen` configuration, especially when translating C libraries that require detailed configuration.
+Also, the generated bindings are less readily available, and we need compiler flags to observe them (see the Section [Inspect generated bindings](#inspect-generated-bindings) below).

 ### Inspect and compile the application